top of page

 • To maximize your results, use a lash conditioner during the day and at night before bed.
 This helps to maintain the health and integrity of your lashes.
 This will be available for purchase at your appointment.
 Without this step, you are more likely to experience a shorter life of the lift and the possibility that your lashes will be a bit more unruly as they start to grow out.

-* If you are unwilling to use a lash conditioner, please use a conditioning oil daily starting a full 48 hours after your appointment, such as avocado, sunflower, or coconut oil.
+* If you are unwilling to use a lash conditioner, please use a conditioning oil daily starting a full 48 hours after your appointment, such as jojoba, avocado, or grapeseed oil.
 Please keep in mind that this is not the preferred aftercare, however, it is better than nothing.

 • Do not use an eyelash curler.
 This may cause the lashes to change shape or break off.